 Therapeutic fasting for obesity

-Features of the preparation and conduct of therapeutic fasting in patients with obesity. / a source - Methodical recommendations for the application of RDT in honey. practice. / prof., Doctor of Medicine E.I.
-Tkachenko, prof., Doctor of Medicine A.N.
-Kokosov and others /
+Features of the preparation and conduct of therapeutic fasting in patients with obesity. / a source - Guidelines for the use of RDT in honey. practice. / prof., d.m.s.
+E.I.
+Tkachenko, prof., D.m.s.
+A.N.
+Kokosov and others. /

-Our experience and experience of other authors shows that many patients perceive curative fasting as an effective method of weight loss.
+Our experience and the experience of other authors show that many patients perceive fasting as an effective method of weight loss.
 Indeed, this is confirmed by various scientific publications.
-However, it should be noted that the treatment of fasting with excessive body weight has its own methodological features.
+However, it should be noted that the implementation of therapeutic fasting with excess body weight has its own methodological features.

 A patient with alimentary obesity before RDT should preferably be reduced to a reduced diet for 1-1,5 month, which will allow changing food stereotypes typical for such patients (1-2 meals a day, often overnight, without limiting themselves), and develop new skills food behavior: